SC lawmakers allocate $1.2 billion in COVID-19 aid, mostly for jobless benefits and schools

 Legislators insisted only they have authority to disburse money in South Carolina.
 But the plan largely follows what Gov. Henry McMaster recommended earlier this month.
 One big difference is that it spends half of what McMaster suggested on extending broadband to rural communities — $50 million instead of $100 million.

-Rep. Wendy Brawley, D-Hopkins, tried unsuccessfully to bump it back to $100 million.
+Rep. Wendy Brawley, D-Hopkins, tried unsuccessfully to boost it back to $100 million.

 The pandemic has highlighted the digital divide in South Carolina, and "now we find students in crisis," she said.